Tracardi/tracardi/README.md

 # Donate

-YOu can support us on [BOUNTY-SOURCE](https://www.bountysource.com/teams/tracardi)
+You can support us on [BOUNTY-SOURCE](https://www.bountysource.com/teams/tracardi)